jengelh/g-manual/index.rst

 Perform a connection test.
 The expected result of requesting the ``/`` URI will be a 404 status code.
 (It could serve a static HTML file, but the default config has no such file, and ``/`` is not mapped anywhere.
-Mayb we should change that…)
+Maybe we should change that…)

 .. code-block:: sh

 	curl -kv https://localhost:10443/

+Expected output:

 .. code-block::